caderek/arrows/packages/multimethod/README.md

 - `correspondingValue` - The value that function should return on matching case

-  - if function, then is executed with input arguments (chunked or unchunked, depending on the dispatch function)
+  - if function then is executed with input arguments (chunked or unchunked, depending on the dispatch function)

 - `multimethod` - Multimethod on which you want to base the new multimethod